A framework for employee performance goals (with examples)

-Objective: By December 1st, help [name of coworker] complete the H1 mid-level sales pitch script for North America.
+Objective: By December 1st, help [name of coworker] complete North America's H1 mid-level sales pitch script.

-Give constructive feedback after each call
+- Give constructive feedback after each call

 Goals that aim to help colleagues achieve their goals or create a greater sense of wellbeing at work can encourage collaboration and social unity among teams.

 Collaboration at work has a direct impact on productivity, motivation, resilience, and performance.
 A few years ago, the Journal of Experimental Psychology published a study carried out by researchers at Stanford University.
 The researchers found that when employees felt they were working with others on a task, they were more productive, motivated, and determined to persevere despite challenges.
 Work-induced tiredness also decreased, and employees showed much more interest in the challenges they were faced with.
 Another more recent study showed that companies that promote collaborative working are five times more likely to be high-performing.